 I also assume they have well over 100,000 email subscribers.
 I can only guess how large that list is, but Social Media Examiner boasts a list of nearly 300,000 people.

 That’s a nice, large group of people who would be very likely to want to engage on Facebook.
-Creating an email Custom Audience and running ads to those people would have done the trick.
+Creating an A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. and running ads to those people would have done the trick.

 What Copyblogger Could Have Done: Increased Website Traffic